hakanai/hex/README.markdown

 To build, execute `buildr package` in the top directory.
 An executable jar file will be created in the top-level target directory.

+If you're building a snapshot version of Hex, it will depend on a snapshot version of [Hex Components][].
+If you're lucky, a copy of this is still in my snapshot repository and you won't have to do anything.
+If no changes have been made to Hex Components in a while, the snapshots won't be found, so you will have to check out and build that project before you can build Hex itself.

 If you are a Mac user, execute `buildr mac_app_bundle` and you will get a proper .app bundle, but you will have to edit `buildfile` to reference your own code signing key before the build process will